If you happen to be headed to Miami for a certain big game (or just for vacation), you have to try stone crab claws. Here’s why.

 Joe’s Stone Crab, or “Joe’s” to any self-respecting local, has earned its rightful place as gold standard in Florida Stone Crab culture.
 And with its doors having opened officially in 1913, is quite literally older than Miami Beach itself, which incorporated a full two years later.

 Originally a lunch counter called Joe’s Diner, the restaurant was first opened by a Hungarian immigrant couple, Joe and Jennie Weiss.
 It wasn’t until the 1920s when the restaurant found its footing selling previously scoffed-at Stone Crabs.
 On a whim, Joe started serving them boiled and chilled with lemon and a (now famous) mustard sauce.
-Folks started coming in and they haven’t stopped for the better part of an astounding 105-year run and just last year Joe’s was ranked the second highest-grossing restaurant in America.
+Folks started coming in and they haven’t stopped for the better part of an astounding 105-year run and just last year Joe’s was ranked the highest-grossing independent restaurant in America by Restaurant Business magazine.

-In 1931 after his death, Joe’s hyper-social son, Jesse, took over and helped cement his father’s legacy in the American food pantheon by courting influentials like J. Edgar Hoover, Gloria Swanson, Damon Runyon, and Al Capone.
+In 1931, after Joe’s death, his hyper-social son, Jesse, took over and helped cement his father’s legacy in the American food pantheon by courting influentials like J. Edgar Hoover, Gloria Swanson, Damon Runyon, and Al Capone.
 On any given evening, starlets and politicians could be found rubbing elbows and dipping claws in mustard sauce as cool jazz fought its way through hot Miami air.

 The regal dining room with high ceilings and white tablecloths still invokes an era with rolling red Cadillacs and fat cigars and though it has seen an evolution over the years, it’s never been at the expense of its trademark vintage South Beach charm.
 To this day, during official season, plates of Stone Crab (sold at market prices) stream out of the kitchen with sides like conch fritters and creamed spinach as a perennial line at door grows longer.